-Overlooking the town, the Castle of the Moors is 1000 years older than the Pena Palace.
-No bright colors here, but high fortified stone walls, impressive guard towers, and massive battlements towers.
+Overlooking the town, the Moorish Castle is 1000 years older than the Pena Palace.
+No bright colors here, but high fortified stone walls, impressive guard towers, and massive battlemented towers.
 It’s the best place to get a panoramic view of the area.
 On a clear day, you can see all the way to the ocean!

 Quinta da Regaleira

 The second most famous palace in town (after Pena), Quinta Regalia looks more like the Adams Family mansion than anything else.
 With its stunning gothic facade and curious, quirky gardens inspired by the owner’s mystic ideologies, the place is a magnet for tourists.

 Make sure to visit the initiation well and the secret passage at the end of it.

 Situated right in the center of town, Sintra’s National Palace is the best-preserved medieval royal residence in Portugal.
 A tour inside will lead you through various kitsch rooms with quirky names.
 From the Magpies Room, through the Swans Room and into the Coats of Arms Room, there is plenty to see.
 Perfect for a 1-2 hours visit.

 Another great thing about Sintra is that is so easy to get to.
 Just a 40-minutes train ride for a round-trip ticket for around 5 EUR will get you to the center of town.

 See Also: All the Details you Need to Plan a Sintra Day-Trip on Your Own